gsoules/MkDocs/digital-archive/docs/technology/linux-server.md

 !!! warning "Caution"
-    This documentation on this page assumes that you already know, or will learn, how to perform basic system adminstration tasks.
+    This documentation on this page assumes that you already know, or will learn, how to perform basic system administration tasks.
 For example, you must be able to navigate the file system, edit and delete files, and be familiar with system administration duties such as database management, permissions, FTP, and such.
 If these things are foreign to you, **do not** attempt to perform these tasks.